 Wavertree is home to several notable Liverpool attractions, including the Wavertree playground, a large park, and an athletics track that is ideal for sports fans.
+It’s one of the most popular student areas in Liverpool.
 Major bus routes, such as the 79, are also close by.
 Along High Street in Wavertree, there are several bars and clubs.
 Because of its proximity to the city’s three universities, Wavertree is an excellent choice for any Liverpool student.
 Smithdown Road in Liverpool is also a popular student neighbourhood, with a plethora of clubs, restaurants, and takeaways right on your doorstep, as well as being close to the city’s universities, Sefton Park, and the city centre.

 Allerton is 3 miles south of the city centre and has a considerably more small-town atmosphere.
 Locals enjoy the fact that everything revolves around Allerton Road, which is lined with small bars, restaurants, and local stores.
 It is close to major bus lines and train stations.
 Allerton also have many high-end luxury flats and studios available, giving fabulous returns.

 Sefton Park, just a few minutes from the city centre, is one of Liverpool’s most lovely sites.
 This neighbourhood is home to Liverpool’s largest public park, which holds a variety of festivals and significant events throughout the year.
 The Palm House building, a three-tiered conservatory, the Field of Hope, and the Eros Fountain are all located in the park.
 Lark Lane is in Sefton Park, a neighbourhood in Liverpool that has grown popular with students.
 There are numerous cafes, bars, bistros, boutiques, and music venues to choose from.
 Luxury Student Homes has several properties in the Sefton Park region that are ideal for outdoor enthusiasts.